monicaydavis/First-Project/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

-Per Points LinkedIn post from last month, they have officially funded $1 billion in home equity investments (loans).
+Per Points LinkedIn.com post from last month, they have officially "funded $1 billion in home equity investments" (loans).
 This is major for the organization because according to reviews some contracts were approved but not funded due Points lack of capital at that time;